 Double Hearts

-When you use a double heart cookie you have the opportunity to create several different types of designs.
+When you use a double heart cookie cutter you have the opportunity to create several different types of designs.
 I particularly love doing bride and groom images with tuxedoes and bridal gowns.
 These are favorites for wedding guests.

 Mr. and Mrs. Cookies are also fun!